MrMicrowaveOven/AlgorithmsCurriculum/README.md

 NY only:
 * Continue pairboarding (don't forget to practice your personal pitch)
-* NY only: Review Job App Materials
+* Review Job App Materials

 SF only:
 * Begin pairboarding.
 Pair assignments will be sent each day by email.
 Remember to practice your personal pitch.